STAT545-UBC/STAT545-UBC-original-website/hw03_dplyr-and-more-ggplot2.md

 Check: Hits all the elements.
 No obvious mistakes.
 Pleasant to read.
 No heroic detective work required.
 Solid.

 Check plus: Exceeded the requirements in number of tasks.
 Or developed novel tasks that were indeed interesting and "worked".
 Impressive use of dplyr and/or ggplot2.
 Impeccable organization of repo and report.
 You learned something new from reviewing their work and you're eager to incorporate it into your work.

+# Peer Review

+This section will be filled out approximately when the assignment is due.
+We'll let you know when.